-For example, an ETF or index fund could track the S&P 500 Index which is the 500 largest publicly-traded companies in the U.S. This means that by purchasing an ETF or index fund tracking the S&P 500, you’d also be investing in all 500 companies along with other investors.
+For example, both investments could track the S&P 500 Index which are the 500 largest publicly-traded companies in the U.S. This means that by purchasing one of these two investments tracking the S&P 500, you’d also be investing in all 500 companies along with other investors.

-So now that we know how they work, let's talk about their similarities and then the difference between index funds and ETFs.
+So now that we know how they work, let's talk about their similarities and then the difference between the two.

 Similarities between ETFs and index funds

 When it comes to broad diversification in an investment portfolio it doesn't get better than this.
-Both ETFs and index funds offer broad diversification.
+Both funds offer broad diversification.
 You can potentially be invested in hundreds or even thousands of companies.
 This in turn can help with minimizing risk.

 They are passively managed which means there isn’t a dedicated fund manager.
-And as a result of this passive management, fees as much lower than your typical mutual fund.
+And as a result of this passive management, you get lower fees than your typical mutual fund.
 This is really key because over time, as your portfolio grows, fees can eat into a huge chunk of your portfolio.

 Great performance long-term